sass/sass/proposal/module-system.md

         by either `foreign-selector` or `domestic-selector`.

-      * If `foreign` module was used by `domestic` (as opposed to only being forwarded), apply the `domestic`'s extensions to `new-selector`, and replace it with the result.
+      * If `foreign` module was used by `domestic` (as opposed to only being forwarded), apply `domestic`'s extensions to `new-selector`, and replace it with the result.

       * Add `new-selector` to `domestic`'s extended selectors, indexed by the `foreign-selector`'s original location.
 Replace `domestic-selector` in